hiddenSymmetries/VMEC2000/README.md

 ```
 There are few points to note on the above command
   - The above command gives a verbose output and also store the output in `log` file.
   - Ninja build system is used.
 If your system doesn't have ninja installed, remove the -G option.
-Alternatively you install ninja in a python virtual environment using pip.
+Alternatively you can install ninja in a python virtual environment using pip.

 After successful completion of cmake configuration step, go to `build` directory and run `ninja` command as
 ```bash